mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 To sum up, the *replication window* measured in hours will be proportional to the *load of your system*.
 You should keep an eye on that.
 The other good thing is that our *oplog.rs size* can be changed.
 And we have a fair amount of good documentation telling you how to do that as a administration task.
 Another aspect to know about this collection is that given the idempotent nature of the instructions, one single update may result in several different operations in this collection.

 Let me show you how this works.
 I'm going to use this database here -- *M03*.
 I'm going to create a collection called *messages*.
 Once I create that, I can see that collection there created.
-Now if I jump into *my local database* and I look into our *oplog.rs*, excluding any periodic noop operations maintained by the server, I can find here the instruction that creates this collection in the *oplog*.
+Now if I jump into *my local database* and I look into our *oplog.rs*, excluding any periodic noop operations (Query the oplog, filtering out the heartbeats ("periodic noop") and only returning the latest entry) maintained by the server, I can find here the instruction that creates this collection in the *oplog*.

 ```javascript
 m103-example:PRIMARY> use m103